 Ghaziabad: A battle to watch out for as former army boss takes on SP-BSP

-New Delhi, Apr 09: The BJP is banking on issues of development and national security as it takes on the infallible SP-BSP-RLD combine in Ghaziabad, where a resurgent Congress in urban areas has made it a keen contest.
+New Delhi, Apr 09: The Bharatiya Janata Party (BJP) is banking on issues of development and national security as it takes on the infallible Samajwadi Party (SP)-Bahujan Samaj Party (BSP)-Rashtriya Lok Dal (RLD) combine in Ghaziabad, where a resurgent Congress in urban areas has made it a keen contest.

-Spread over Loni, Muradnagar, Sahibabad, Ghaziabad and Dhaulana assembly segments, the constituency has 27 lakh voters, up from the 23 lakh in 2014 when the Bharatiya Janata Party's V K Singh rode high on the "Modi wave" and won with a thumping majority.
+Spread over Loni, Muradnagar, Sahibabad, Ghaziabad and Dhaulana assembly segments, the constituency has 27 lakh voters, up from the 23 lakh in 2014 when the BJP's V K Singh rode high on the "Modi wave" and won with a thumping majority.

 VK Singh fumes at his 'traitor' remark being allegedly twisted, uses "Presstitute" again